BasedLinux/bsd/doc/manual/source/release-notes/rl-0.6.md

   - Expression evaluation is much faster.

-  - An Emacs mode for editing Nix expressions (with syntax highlighting and indentation) has been added.
+  - An Emacs mode for editing Bsd expressions (with syntax highlighting and indentation) has been added.

   - Many bug fixes.